-- in the alternative, a declaration that, in so far as the 1995 agreement cannot be regarded as having radically amended and thus replaced the agreements previously concluded, the Republic of Finland has, by not rescinding those provisions of the said previously-concluded agreements which are incompatible with the EC Treaty, especially Article 52 thereof, and with secondary law, or by failing to take all legally possible steps to that end, failed to comply with its obligations under Article 234 of the EC Treaty (now, after amendment, Article 307 EC) and under Article 6 of the Act concerning the conditions of accession of the Republic of Austria, the Republic of Finland and the Kingdom of Sweden and the adjustments to the Treaties on which the European Union is founded (OJ 1994 C 241, p.
-21 and OJ 1995 L 1, p.
-1), composed of: J.-P. Puissochet, President of the Sixth Chamber, acting for the President, R. Schintgen (President of Chamber), C. Gulmann, D.A.O.
-Edward, A. La Pergola, P. Jann, V. Skouris (Rapporteur), F. Macken, N. Colneric, S. von Bahr and J.N.
+- in the alternative, in relation to part of its principal claim, a declaration that, in so far as the 1995 agreement cannot be regarded as having radically amended and thus replaced the agreements previously concluded, the Republic of Austria has, by not rescinding those provisions of the said agreements which are incompatible with the EC Treaty, especially Article 52 thereof, and with secondary law, or by failing to take all legally possible steps to that end, failed, in relation to the agreements concluded before the EC Treaty entered into force, to comply with its obligations under Article 234 of the EC Treaty (now, after amendment, Article 307 EC) in the version resulting from Article 6 of the Act concerning the conditions of accession of the Republic of Austria, the Republic of Finland and the Kingdom of Sweden and the adjustments to the Treaties on which the European Union is founded (OJ 1994 C 241, p.
+21, and OJ 1995 L 1, p.
+1), composed of: J.-P. Puissochet (President of the Sixth Chamber), acting for the President, R. Schintgen (President of Chamber), C. Gulmann, D.A.O.
+Edward, A. La Pergola, P. Jann and V. Skouris (Rapporteur), F. Macken, N. Colneric, S. von Bahr and J.N.
 Cunha Rodrigues, Judges,